 “Expectant hope goes much further than just tomorrow morning.”
-We use the term ‘hope‘ when we expect some improvement or some positive outcome.
+We use the term ‘hope‘ widely when we expect some improvement or some positive outcome.
 Yet, in the Christian faith, there is a clear distinction between hope and expectant hope.
 At the Notre-Dame de Montligeon shrine, in the Sanctuaires normands program broadcast on RCF Orne-Calvados-Manche, Don Maurice clarifies this key difference.
 He shows that Christian hope is not subject to circumstances.
 It is rooted in faith in eternal life.
 This distinction changes the way we go through trials, support and counsel those who suffer and hope, including when it comes to our deceased.

 Hope and expectant hope cover two separate realities